very-good-science/data-ethics-club/meetings/2021/04-april/28-04-21_meeting.md

 You don't need to register, just pop in.
 This time we're going to read [We created poverty.
 Algorithms won't make that go away](https://www.theguardian.com/commentisfree/2018/may/13/we-created-poverty-algorithms-wont-make-that-go-away) by Virginia Eubanks (author of [Automating Inequality](https://virginia-eubanks.com/)), which is a short opinion piece in The Guardian about the role of AI in 'fixing' poverty and inequality.

-Thank you to Matthew North for suggesting this week's content, and providing the questions and summary.
+Thank you to Matthew West for suggesting this week's content, and providing the questions and summary.

 ### Discussion points